 DECATUR, GA — Commemorating King, a campaign by Decatur High School students to get a historical marker placed at the Downtown Decatur site where Dr. Martin Luther King Jr. was arrested and illegally sentenced in 1960, is making — and marking — progress in the city.

 The proposed marker near Decatur City Hall would educate residents and visitors about a little-known piece of Civil Rights history: when Dr. King was illegally sentenced to “public works,” otherwise known as a chain gang or hard labor, in a misdemeanor traffic case.
-According to the students’ research, Dr. King’s arrest, and the court’s malfeasant sentence and incarceration of Dr. King, had a significant impact on the Civil Rights movement and the political direction of the country when President John F. Kennedy and Robert F. Kennedy intervened to free Dr. King from jail.
+According to the students’ research, Dr. King’s arrest, and the court’s malfeasant sentence and incarceration of Dr. King, had a significant impact on the Civil Rights movement and the political direction of the country when then-candidate John F. Kennedy and Robert F. Kennedy intervened to free Dr. King from jail.
 This act led Black voters in the South to shift parties and elect John F. Kennedy over incumbent Vice President Nixon.

 According to the students’ research, Dr. King was pulled over on Clifton Road in Dekalb County on May 4, 1960, while driving writer Lillian Smith to Emory University Hospital for cancer treatment.
 Dr. King was issued a ticket for having an expired tag and no Georgia driver’s license, although he had an Alabama driver’s license that would not expire until 1962.
 He was given a summons to appear in court in Decatur.